Amaniokl/Candy-Blast/README.md

 # Candy Crush Clone

 A visually appealing and interactive Candy Crush clone built with **React**.
-Match candies, score points, and enjoy the colorful gameplay experience!
+Match candies, score points, and enjoy the colorful gameplay experience

 ## Features
 - Drag-and-drop functionality for swapping candies.